ProDataMan/AfroTechAI/AfroTechAI.md

      - Open the floor to questions, providing further insights and clarification
    - **Wrap-up**
      - Recap key takeaways from the session
-     - Provide resources for further le
+     - Provide resources for further learning
 ---

 **Contact Information**: